hackforla/UI-UX/README.md

 ### Upcoming Meetings

-### April 2025
+### May 2025
-- UI/UX CoP on hiatus due to [TDM-Calculator](https://github.com/hackforla/tdm-calculator) all-team collaboration
-- Only **Office Hours for post-onboarding support**
-- April 02 - Planning Week (no UI/UX CoP Meeting)
+- May 08 - Planning Week (no UI/UX CoP Meeting)
-- April 09 - No UI/UX CoP Meeting
-- April 16 - Office Hours
+- May 14 - Office Hours
+- May 21 - TDM - Calculator - How to craft a case study from your April all-team collab experience!
+PART 1
+- May 28 - TDM - Calculator - How to craft a case study from your April all-team collab experience!
+PART 2

+### June 2025
-- April 23 - No UI/UX CoP Meeting
+- June 04 - Planning Week (no UI/UX CoP Meeting)
+- June 11 - Career Development: Job Boards! 📈
-- April 30 - Office Hours
+- June 18 - Office Hours
+- June 25 - Career Development: Developing your Leadership skills! 🗣️

 ## :white_check_mark: Getting Started